aws-samples/amazon-ivs-simple-chat-web-demo/README.md

 This is a serverless web application, leveraging [Amazon IVS](https://aws.amazon.com/ivs/), [AWS Lambda](https://aws.amazon.com/lambda/), and WebSockets.
 The web user interface is a [single page application](https://en.wikipedia.org/wiki/Single-page_application) built using [responsive web design](https://en.wikipedia.org/wiki/Responsive_web_design) frameworks and techniques, producing a native app-like experience tailored to the user's device.

 The demo showcases how you can implement a simple chat client next to an Amazon IVS stream.
-Users are asked to enter their name the first time they begin chatting.
+Viewers are asked to enter their name the first time they begin chatting.
 Messages are sent in the format `<Username>` `<Message>` as part of each chat "bubble".
-Users can send plain text messages, text links, and emojis.
+Chat users can send plain text messages, text links, and emojis.
 Chat messages have a character limit of 510 characters.

 ## Getting Started